badlydrawnrob/badlydrawnrob.github.io/source/pages/ozaria/lessons.md

     Please check your inbox and spam folder, and mark "not spam" or add `hello@robmcdonald.me` to your contacts list.
 ---

-Your child might need a little help getting setup to begin with, but they should be able to do things by themselves after that.
-If you get stuck, or have any questions at all, simply [get in touch](/contact)!
-Hope you enjoy the first chapter of Ozaria, and look forward to getting to know you a little better!

 <details>
   <summary>
     Lesson 1: Welcome to Ozaria!